 Line, color, shape, form, value, space, and texture are the seven core elements of art and they often overlap and inform one another.
 Whether talking about drawing, painting, sculpture, or design, these components of art all need to be taken into consideration.
-Once you have a handle on these seven visual elements, it’s even easier to create your own art.
+Once you have a handle on these seven visual elements, creating your own art is easier to do.

 But you don't need to be an artist yourself to find the elements of art useful.
 Any art lover will be able to view artwork in a more meaningful way by learning more about these core visual components.